-iPhone 7 problems: A guide to all the problems, bugs, glitches, issues and annoyances you might experience – and how to quickly fix them.
+iPhone 7 problems, bugs and glitches: All you need to know about the problems, issues and annoyances you might experience – and how to quickly fix them.

 Just like iOS 10 though, not everything is running smoothly from the get-go.
 If you’re having problems with your new phone, we might just able to help.